 To verify that the saturation of the reaction wave velocity is governed by the repulsive part of the intermolecular potential, we ran additional simulations.
-In these simulations we varied the stiffness of the inner part of the repulsive potential without altering other parameters of the crystal: The potential was combined from a repulsive part of Morse potential with $\beta = 1.2 \text{ Å}^{-1}$ and an attractive part of Morse potential with $\beta = 1.0 \text{ Å}^{-1}$ .
+In these simulations we varied the stiffness of the inner part of the repulsive potential without altering other parameters of the crystal: The potential was combined from a repulsive part of Morse potential with $\beta =$ 1.2 Å-1 and an attractive part of Morse potential with $\beta =$ 1.0 Å-1.
 The reaction shock wave velocities in these crystals were compared to the previous simulations.
-We found that the reaction waves velocities were almost identical to those with $\beta = 1.2 \text{ Å}^{-1}$ .
-To conclude the reactive shock-wave velocity is governed by the repulsive part, and the independent of the soft long range part of the potential.
-This phenomena characterizes solitary waves, as has been suggested by Toda [27, 28] and by Rolfe et al. [34].
+We found that the reaction waves velocities were almost identical to those with $\beta =$ 1.2 Å-1.
+To conclude the reactive shock-wave velocity is governed by the repulsive part, and independent of the soft long range part of the potential.
+This phenomenon characterizes solitary waves, as has been suggested by Toda [31,32] and by Rolfe et al. [39].